Types of Patio Doors: Exploring Your Patio Door Options

 When to Replace Your Patio Door?

 Are you wondering when you should replace your patio door?
 Of course, there are aesthetic reasons—you want a door that matches and balances the look and style of your home and seamlessly welcomes you out into your home’s outdoor spaces.
-But there are also practical and safety reasons to upgrade to a new patio door too.
+But there are also practical and safety reasons to upgrade to a new patio door.

 Many older sliding-style patio doors were made of rickety aluminum.
 These doors consist of a flimsy screen and a sliding door that operates on tracks.
 The doors stick and get off-kilter.
 They rarely open smoothly, and either you’re wrestling to get the door open or pulling to get it shut.
 Sometimes they don’t close all the way, and other times, you need two people to pry them open.